Fall Lawn Care

 Core aeration alleviates compaction, encourages the uptake of nutrients and oxygen and helps to breakdown thatch.
 It is recommended to core aerate cool season turf species in the fall and warm season grasses in the spring.
 An excellent time to overseed is directly after aeration.

 September and October are the best months to control perennial broadleaf weeds like dandelions, creeping Charlie, and clover.
 Consider removing weeds by hand making sure to remove the entire root or consider spot treating with an herbicide.
 If overseeding in the fall, most herbicides cannot be applied within 6-8 weeks of putting down seed.
-Be sure to read all herbicide labels carefully.
+Gardening expert, Melinda Myers, shares eco-friendly weed control tips.

 Thatch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
 The best time to dethatch a cool-season grass is early fall or spring and warm-season grass in early summer.
 For small areas, use a metal rake to pull the thatch out of the lawn.
 For large lawns, rent a power dethatcher from your local garden center.